The presidential election season is upon us.

 In an age where many Americans already feel like they’re living in a dystopian reality, a la Orwell’s 1984 or Margaret Atwoods’s The Handmaid’s Tale, aligning your campaign brand with “Big Brother” style imagery is a questionable choice.

 Putting aside the purely visual aspects of the logo, the text doesn’t improve the logo.
 The arching text on top reads “ADM JOE.”
 As a civilian, I had no idea what ADM meant – and I’ll bet I’m not the only one.

 I had to do quite a bit of searching on Sestak’s website before I was able to determine that ADM stands for Admiral.
 It isn’t mentioned even once on the candidate’s home page.
 And, that’s a real failure of execution.
 If Sestak’s status as an Admiral is important enough to feature in his logo, it’s worth mentioning on his website’s home page – if only to avoid confusion.

 Overall, Sestak’s brand comes across as out-of-touch, disjointed, and vaguely ominous.

 Candidate Marianne Williamson’s branding does a good job of communicating that she’s not your usual political candidate – because it fails to make her look like a political candidate at all.

 Sadly, the novelty font is nearly illegible from only a short distance away.
-So, instead of seeing Marianne 2020,” one instead sees “Marianne” followed by 4 pink squiggly dots.
+Instead of seeing Marianne 2020,” one instead sees “Marianne,” followed by 4 pink squiggly dots.